Orabis/Infinite-craft-generator/README.md

 If-Modified-Since: 04/12/1400
 TE: trailers
 ```

+## How to retrieve Data
+For retrieving the data-storage of all the crafts, copy the content of `data-storage.json` and remplace it in the `local Storage` of the infinite-craft website.
+(I use Local Storage Editor)
 ## To Do

 List any tasks or features that need to be completed or added to the project.

-- [ ] Add a random pattern
+- [x] Add a random pattern
 - [ ] Implement caching to resume from where it left off
-- [ ] Enable exporting of completed crafts to be used on the website
+- [x] Enable exporting of completed crafts to be used on the website
 - [ ] Refactor code (currently ugly)

 ## Contact